stripe/stripe-go/README.md

 ## Removing Components from QA or Production Packages

 As referenced above, it is a slightly convoluted process to remove a component from a package once it has been added.
-You must:
+You must either:

+Manually delete objects & their dependencies via the Object Manager in the respective QA / Prod org
+- If you don't see a 'Del' button, try reverting to 'Salesforce Classic' by selecting 'Profile'->'Switch to Salesforce ClassicSwitch information'
+- ** Important** You cannot create a new validation rule, trigger, field with the same name after it's been deleted.
+In other words, ensure that future changes to these objects will not be made.
+- You will have to delete any associated validation rules, triggers, fields in order to delete the custom object
+- After deleting the objects, you may still see them referenced in the 'Unused Components' during a package install.
+These objects are not included in the package though.
+  - Salesfore case discussing this: https://help.salesforce.com/s/case-view?caseId=500Hx00000AFa8fIAD

+Reverting to package to Beta
 - Log into the partner community (https://help.salesforce.com/)
 - Make sure you select technical support from the options drop down when creating a new case
 - Provide them the org ID, package name and version number you would like rolled back to Beta.